How to Fix Tax Debt Issues with IRS

 According to the IRS, since 2010, tax liens filed by the agency have decreased by more than 50%.
 However, by 2018, there were still more than 14 million open debt cases.
 This is a clear indication that, to date, taxpayers are still struggling to pay taxes.

 Some of the major causes of tax debts are failure to settle the taxes on time, failing to file returns, errors during filling of returns, false tax beliefs, and tax identity theft, thus attracting debts with the IRS.
 Due to the tax debts, strict measures can be taken against you by the IRS.
-You can get passport restriction, levies, or even worse, a jail term.
-Fixing the tax debt with the IRS should be a priority to avoid getting in trouble with the taxman.
+You can get passport restrictions, levies, or even worse, a jail term.
+Fixing the tax debt with the IRS should be a priority to avoid getting in trouble with the tax man.
 But do you know how you can fix your tax debt issues with IRS?
 Let us give you some tips to help you stay on the right side of Uncle Sam.

 Do not give your problem a blind eye